jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     # TypeError
     # ValueError

-  I remove the things around the call and change the value to be more descriptive
+* I remove the things around the call and change the value to be more descriptive

   .. code-block:: python

     a_list.index('not in list')

-  the terminal still shows ValueError_
+  the terminal shows ValueError_

   .. code-block:: python

     ValueError: 'not in list' is not in list

-  I add assertRaises_ to handle the Exception_
+* I add assertRaises_ to handle the Exception_

   .. code-block:: python